Businesswoman Mary Wambui Released On Ksh50,000 Bail In Gun Case

 Wambui was arraigned in court on Thursday, a day after her dramatic arrest.
 She faced a second count of possessing a firearm without a licence.

-She denied the charges before Milimani chief magistrate Wendy and was released on a bond of Ksh100,000 with an alternative bail of Ksh50,000.
+She denied the charges before Milimani chief magistrate Wendy Kagendo and was released on a bond of Ksh100,000 with an alternative bail of Ksh50,000.

 The Purma Holdings director’s lawyers Nelson Havi and Kipchumba Murkomen had earlier protested the businesswoman’s detention last night.